magore/hp85disk/README.md

               * There are many sources that sell this low cost programmer - Amazon has them for about $10
               * FYI: Arduino includes the source in the Example Programs if you want to make one
           * Note: JTAG is disabled for this project so you can not use a JTAG programmer
-    * AVRDUDE ISP PORT
+    * AVRDUDE_PORT
       * Same as PORT name, below, for avrisp and arduino
       * usb for atmelice_isp
-    * PORT is the emulator serial PORT name as detected by your operating system
+    * PORT is the hp85disk emulator serial PORT name as detected by your operating system
       * /dev/ttyUSB0 on my system
-    * BAUD  is the emulator serial baud rate
+    * BAUD  is the hp85disk emulator serial baud rate
       * 115200 = a safe default that most systems can manage
         * NOTE: My development environment works with 500000 baud but I use 115200 for distribution and this project
         * NOTE: Faster is better when enabling more debug messages